 - I always use an anti-theft cross body bucket bag that has cut-proof straps and slash proof fabric.
 It also has two pockets to hold a water bottle and umbrella.
 Since I started using this bag I am much less stressed about being the clueless victim of a slash and grab or a pick-pocket.

-- When I venture out alone at night I ensure that the area is very well lit and that there are other travellers around.
+- When I venture out alone at night I ensure that the area is very well lit and that there are other travelers around.
 In summer sunset is close to 9pm so that is more than enough time for dinner or street food.

-Thus far it has been limited to cities that have a well developed public transportation and tourism infrastructure and where travellers can move around freely.
+Thus far it has been limited to cities that have a well developed public transportation and tourism infrastructure and where travelers can move around freely.
 I prefer to visit a destination where I can enjoy the experience of learning about the culture and people and not concentrate on how afraid I am to move around.
 The destination must-haves include the following:

 - A city or town should be walk-able and many of the hotels, museums, sightseeing attractions are centralized in the same area.
 This cuts down on transportation costs but also means that multiple activities can be done on the same day.